Schneiderss/Schneiderss/README.md

 ##

-🎈A curiosity about me is that I love math, physics and chemistry too much.🎈
+🎈A curiosity about me is that I love math, physics and chemistry so much.🎈